aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 # Elastic Beanstalk EC2 Image Builder Pipeline for Windows Automation

-Repository for project whose aim is to provide the ability for customers to detect when an Elastic Beanstalk platform's AMI is updated and kickoff an EC2 Image Builder Pipeline to automate the creation of a golden image.
+This project provides the ability to detect when an Elastic Beanstalk platform's base AMI has been updated and starts an EC2 Image Builder Pipeline to automate the creation of a golden image.

 ## License
 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE.TXT) file.

-Additionally, this project installs the following software for the purposes of deploying and running the labs into the lab environment:
+Additionally, this project installs the following software for the purposes of deploying and running the application:

 * [Microsoft .NET](https://github.com/dotnet/runtime) is an open source developer platform, created by Microsoft is provided under the MIT License.
 * [Serilog](https://github.com/serilog/serilog) is an open source software diagnostic logging library for .NET applications provided under the Apache 2 License.